EMI regulations in Europe

 Application processing time

-The minimum amount of share capital for payment service providers in Lithuania depends on the type of licence requested.
-For payment institutions, it may be from EUR 20,000 to EUR 125,000, depending on the scope and specifics of the services provided.
+The minimum authorized capital for payment service providers in Italy depends on the type of activity.
+Normally, for payment institutions, the minimum is from EUR 125,000.
+For e-money institutions, it may be more and shall be calculated depending on the volume of transactions and services provided.

 Application processing time